 The Human Rights Archive documents the impact that organizations and individuals have had on government policy in support of human rights, the important role that these organizations and individuals have played in the development and transformation of the international human rights movement and the articulation of U.S. social justice movements with the international human rights community.

 Lesbian, Gay, Bisexual, Transgender, and Queer History

 The library holds rare print and manuscript material documenting LGBTQ history and culture with an emphasis on literature, political activism, and publishing.
-Highlights include the Atlanta Lesbian Feminist Alliance Archives and Periodicals Collection, the Dorothy Allison Papers, the Front Page Records, the James Sears Papers, the North Carolina Lesbian and Gay Health Project Records, and the Southerners on New Ground Records, as well as collections of lesbian and gay male pulp fiction.
+Highlights include the Atlanta Lesbian Feminist Alliance Archives and Periodicals Collection, the Dorothy Allison Papers, the James Sears Papers, the North Carolina Lesbian and Gay Health Project Records, and the Southerners on New Ground Records, as well as collections of lesbian and gay male pulp fiction.